AbubakarYimam/AbubakarYimam/README.md

 ## About Me
 <p align="center">
 Hello!
 I'm Abubakar Yimam 👋<br>
-I am a student and aspiring developer from Ethiopia.
+I am a student and aspiring developer from Ethiopia 🇪🇹.
 I focus on backend development, Python, C++, web development, and problem-solving with programming.
 I enjoy building practical projects and learning new programming skills that can help me grow as a developer.
 </p>

 ## Social Media